ScratchContributors/bios/README.md

 ##### DancingLine: Hi, I'm DancingLine (aka Linerly) and I like playing and creating games, making artworks, coding, and more.
 I also have a website too.
 You can go to my website at https://linerly.github.io/

+##### ElectromanRocks718: !
+I'm Electroman!
+I'm a male Scratcher who likes video games, math, science, running, swimming, and dogs!
+I am a wiki editor, a FPCAH curator, and a PPTBF curator.

 ##### fashionqueen9: I’m queen I edit the wiki I like to read figure skate and do martial arts

 ##### HollyParker: Hi, I'm Holly and I'm 14.
 I have recently been invited to 2 SDSs to help out, which is something that means a lot to me.
 I've been part of Scratch since I was 10, and I love being a part of the community.
 I love DC, Marvel, Star Wars, Lego, Harry Potter, Miraculous, Pokemon, Moshi Monsters, Ninjago, Nintendo and pushes.
 Thanks for reading!